EddyVerbruggen/cordova-plugin-safariviewcontroller/README.md

 * Use the new and powerful iOS9 viewcontroller to show webcontent in your PhoneGap app
 * Requires XCode 7 / iOS9 SDK to build
 * Requires iOS9 to use, lower versions need to fall back to InAppBrowser (example below!)
+* [Chrome custom tabs](https://developer.chrome.com/multidevice/android/customtabs) are Android's parallel to SafariViewController with even more customizable UI.
+You can give it a try with the latest version of this plugin.
+See [the wiki](https://github.com/EddyVerbruggen/cordova-plugin-safariviewcontroller/wiki) for details.

 Note that I didn't decide to clobber window.open to override InAppBrowser when applicable because that would mean you could never use InAppBrowser in case you need its advanced features